 Type I: Intended for use in stationary, indoor applications where kit contents have minimal potential for damage.
 These kits are not intended to be portable and should have a means for mounting in a fixed position.
 Some applications for Type I first aid kits are general indoor use, office use or in a light manufacturing facility.
 First aid cabinets would fall in this classification.

 Type II: Intended for use in portable indoor applications.
 Kit contents should have minimal potential for damage.
 These kits should be equipped with a carrying handle.
 Some applications for Type II first aid kits are general indoor use, office or manufacturing environments.

-Type III: Intended for portable use in mobile industries and/or outdoor applications.
-Kits should be moisture resistant, equipped with a carrying handle, have the means for being mounted in a fixed position and should also be corrosion resistant.
-Type III kits must meet specific performance requirements.
-(For testing requirements, please see Section 4.4.1 of ANSI Z308.1-2003.)
+Type III: Intended for portable use in mobile indoor and/or outdoor settings where the potential for damage of kit supplies due to environment is not probable.
+Kits should have the means to be mounted and have a water resistant seal.
 Transportation industry or construction jobs present typical applications for Type III first aid kits.

 Type IV:Intended for portable use in the mobile and/or outdoor applications where the potential for damage to the kit contents due to environmental factors and rough handling is significant.

 All first aid kits meeting the first aid regulation of ANSI Z308.1-2009 should contain the first aid items listed in Section 6.1, Table 2 of the standard.
 The quantity and size specifications of these components are the minimum necessary to comply with the standard.
 The components list includes such items as compresses, bandages, tape, gloves, antiseptic and burn treatments.
 Additional quantities or components can be added to meet the requirements of a specific workplace or hazard.